 Yay for first time moms!
-After being pregnant myself and also interacting with a million pregnant women since then, I have some of the most important pregnancy tips for first time moms that you will receive during your pregnancy.
+After being pregnant myself and also interacting with thousands pregnant women since then, I have some of the most important pregnancy tips for first time moms that you will receive during your pregnancy.

 No matter if it feels like you’ve been waiting for this moment for your entire life or you feel like you’re scared out of your shorts (or both), you’re probably wondering “What the heck do I do now?”
 I remember the feeling like it was yesterday (oh wait, was it?).
 The constant googling and wondering what I should do, what I should eat, what I should read was overwhelming.